Recruit Group human rights policy

-The Recruit Group will seek ways to improve our services so as to better respect the human rights of our customers (namely, service users, temporary workers and registrants for temporary work or job offers).
+Recruit Group will seek ways to improve our services so as to better respect the human rights of our customers (namely, service users, temporary workers and registrants for temporary work or job offers).
 We also intend to enhance our existing participation in collaborative initiatives and mechanisms in order to address adverse human rights impacts associated with our business partners including our clients (namely, companies using our services including in the marketing media, HR media and staffing businesses) and to exercise our leverage to this end.

-The Recruit Group envisages an inclusive society in which people of all generations and in all regions are respected, and we aim to contribute to this by implementing our responsibility to respect rights.
+Recruit Group envisages an inclusive society in which people of all generations and in all regions are respected, and we aim to contribute to this by implementing our responsibility to respect human rights.
 In particular, we will continue to engage with persons belonging to socially marginalized and vulnerable groups (including those who are not our customers) in order to seek ways to support their human rights and contribute to improve their condition.
 We believe that this is our responsibility as a leading company.

 *1. Universal Declaration of Human Rights; International Covenant on Civil and Political Rights; and International Covenant on Economic Social and Cultural Rights.